-Welcome to the first edition of Five by Five, the regular Funds update from Fieldfisher and Cummings Fisher.
+Welcome to the first edition of Five by Five.
 Five by Five is a short summary of the key developments that we have discussed with our fund clients over the last few months.

 This edition covers: the European Commission's report on its assessment of the AIFMD (and what could be in AIFMD 2.0), a Brexit update, the HMT Consultation on the tax treatment of asset holding companies, the UK government's proposals for a new overseas funds regime, the HMT Consultation on a Regulatory Framework for Approval of Financial Promotions, the extension to SMCR deadlines, recent changes for open- and closed-ended funds in the Cayman Islands, IBORs and electronic signatures.